Who teaches in the UTC?

 After we have submitted our application, what happens next?

-Decisions on all applications are notified to applicants within two weeks of our deadlines (by 14 December for the first closing date and by 14 March for the second closing date).
+Decisions on all applications are notified to applicants within two weeks of our deadlines.
 You will then be asked to confirm your acceptance of a place with us.
 If you apply after 1 March and there are spaces then these will be offered on a first-come-first-served basis.

 If my child was unsuccessful in securing a place, is there a waiting list?